 Am I The Only One Who Talks To Myself?

 Self-talk is the subconscious mind at work in real time.
 It is often described as an inner dialogue that helps us process thoughts and experiences.
 When it is healthy, it keeps us focused and on track.
-For example, it can help you go into a store, buy exactly what you need and leave without distraction.
+For example, it might help you go into a store, buy exactly what you need, and leave without distraction or simply having a clear head.

-Unhealthy self talk, however, can include badgering yourself, harsh self-criticism or speaking to yourself in cruel ways.
-It becomes toxic when it involves name calling, constant criticism, overcontrol or intrusive thoughts.
+Unhealthy self-talk, however, can include badgering, self-criticism, or speaking harshly to yourself.
+It becomes toxic when it involves name-calling, constant criticism, overcontrol, or even intrusive thoughts.

 How To Disrupt The Thought Pattern